-- 2.2 Where the reporting organization has not identified any non-compliance with regulations and voluntary codes, a brief statement to this fact is sufficient. - 2.3 Identify the total number of incidents of noncompliance with regulations and voluntary codes concerning the health and safety of products and services during the reporting period. - 2.4 This Indicator refers to incidents of non-compliance within the reporting period.
-If a substantial number of incidents relate to events in preceding years, this should be indicated. - 2.5 Incidents of non-compliance in which the organization was determined not to be at fault are not counted in this Indicator.
+- 2.1 This Indicator addresses the life cycle of the event ΕO and its products or services once they are available for use and therefore subject to regulations concerning the health and safety of products and services. - 2.2 Where the reporting organization has not identified any non-compliance with regulations and voluntary codes, a brief statement to this fact is sufficient. - 2.3 Identify the total number of incidents of noncompliance with regulations and voluntary codes concerning the health and safety of the event and EO (its)products and services during the reporting period. - 2.4 This Indicator refers to incidents of non-compliance within the reporting period.
+If a substantial number of incidents relate to events in preceding years, this should be indicated.

-- 2.6 Report the total number of incidents of noncompliance with the health and safety of products and services, broken down by: - Incidents of non-compliance with regulations resulting in a fine or penalty; - Incidents of non-compliance with regulations resulting in a warning; and - Incidents of non-compliance with voluntary codes. - 2.7 Report incidents of non-compliance with regulations and voluntary codes.
+- 2.5 Incidents of non-compliance in which the organization was determined not to be at fault are not counted in this Indicator. - 2.6 Report the total number of incidents of noncompliance with the wellbeing and health and safety of the event and its products and services, broken down by: - Incidents of non-compliance with regulations resulting in a fine or penalty; - Incidents of non-compliance with regulations resulting in a warning; - Incidents of non-compliance with voluntary codes: - Incidents of non-compliance with anti-doping policies; and - Incidents of hooliganism.